-CREDIT CARD COMPLIANCE PROHIBITS PAYMENTS OVER THE PHONE Bayfield Electric representatives are unable to take your payment over the phone.
-Due to security breaches, credit card companies are requiring tighter security to protect personal information.
+CREDIT CARD COMPLIANCE Bayfield Electric representatives are unable to take your payment over the phone Due to security breaches, credit card companies are requiring tighter security to protect personal information.
 The Payment Card Industry (PCI) has implemented requirements for credit card payments that have impacted the way Bayfield Electric accepts credit card payments.
 Due to these requirements from credit card companies, Bayfield Electric representatives are unable to verbally accept credit card payments by phone.
-Credit card payments can still be made over the phone, but instead of talking to a Bayfield Electric representative, you must utilize our interactive voice response system that is PCI compliant by calling 1-855-385-9978.
+Credit card payments can still be made over the phone, but instead of talking to a Bayfield Electric representative, you must utilize our interactive voice response system that is PCI compliant by calling 1-855-940-3796.
 OR our afterhours and overflow answering service, Cooperative Response Center, can also take a payment over the phone.
 If you call the office wanting to make a credit card payment, you can expect to be transferred over to CRC.
-When calling 1-855-385-9978 to make a credit card payment, you will be able to choose prompts to make a payment, check your account status, or edit your stored financial information.
-If all you want to do is make a payment, select option #2.
+When calling 1-855-940-3796 to make a credit card payment, you can choose prompts to make a payment, check your account status, or edit your stored financial information.
+If you just want to make a payment, select option #2.
 We understand this may cause inconvenience for some of our members.
 However, it is required to remain in compliance with PCI regulations and avoid very costly penalties while also being safer for our members.
-Members may continue to pay by credit card online through Smarthub.
+Members may continue to pay by credit card online through Smart hub.

 Bayfield Electric personnel are still only a phone call away to answer any questions and concerns, including questions on your electric bill.
 Thank you for understanding!

-IDLE ELECTRIC SERVICE POLICY An idle service is any electric account that has been disconnected for a period of time and is not presently paying an electric bill.
+An idle service is any electric account that has been disconnected for a period of time and is not presently paying an electric bill.
 Unfortunately, with no electric usage, no revenues are generated to help offset maintenance expenses for service.
 These costs must be shared by other members through their monthly facility charge.
 Bayfield Electric has been working to identify the idle services in our service territory as part of our regular line inspections.
-If our records indicate that an electric service has been idle for one or more years a letter is sent to the property owner.
-The letter explains their options: They can agree to have the electric service removed at no cost; they can also keep the idle electric service in place by agreeing to pay Bayfield Electric half of the current daily service charge.
-If an idle service is removed and electric service is requested at some time in future, the work will be done according to line-extension policies for new services.
+If our records indicate that an electric service has been idle for one or more years, a letter is sent to the property owner.
+The letter explains their options: The owner can agree to have the electric service removed at no cost, or keep the idle electric service in place by agreeing to pay Bayfield Electric half of the current daily service charge.
+If an idle service is removed and electric service is requested at some time in future, the work will be done according to lineextension policies for new services.
 Other than cost, there's a good reason for removing electric lines and equipment on idle services: safety.
 The customer's meter socket and electrical equipment often fall into disrepair once electric service is discontinued.
 It can easily become a safety concern.

+BAYFIELD APPLE FESTIVAL

+October 4, 5, & 6

-BAYFIELD APPLE FESTIVAL IS BACK October 1-3, 2021 Join us this fall for the Bayfield Apple Festival!
-Celebrate the autumn harvest and Bayfield's agricultural heritage, tour the orchards and wineries, peruse fine arts and crafts while sampling local foods at many food booths.
+Join us this fall for the 62nd Annual Bayfield Apple Festival!
+Celebrate the autumn harvest and Bayfield's agricultural heritage, tour the orchards and wineries, peruse fine arts and crafts, enjoy the Spectrum Carnival all while sampling local treats at the many food booths.
 Live music will be spread out throughout the festival.

-Special events include the crowning of the Apple Queen, an apple-peeling contest, and a Saturday evening fish fry at the historic Bayfield Lakeside Pavilion.
-The festival culminates with the grand parade marching down historic Rittenhouse Avenue, to Lake Superior.
-Mask wearing is recommended.
-Did you know?
+Special events include the crowning of the Apple Queen, an apple-peeling contest, and a Saturday evening fish fry to help local responders at the historic Bayfield Lakeside Pavilion.
+The festival culminates with the Grand Parade marching down historic Rittenhouse Avenue, to Lake Superior.